anasolomon/todolist/readme.md

             </div>
          <% }); %>
 ```
-To prevent the table from being populated over and over again by the same items everytime I restart my server or refresh the page I wrote an if statement that checks if the table is empty, if yes then it will insert the default items into the table else it will render/display the list page with it's EJS.
-I also redirected the user again to the root route so the items can be displayed proprely since you cannot render the `newListItems` twice in the same `app.get()`:
+To prevent the table from being populated over and over again by the same items everytime I restart my server or refresh the page I wrote an if statement that checks if the table is empty, if yes then it will insert the default items into the table or else it will render/display the list.ejs page :
 ```js
 app.get("/", function(req, res){